andrewt3000/DL4NLP/README.md

 ## Word Vectors
 Resources about word vectors, aka word embeddings, and distributed representations for words.
+Word vectors are often used as input to deep learning systems.
+This process is sometimes called pretraining.

 [Distributed Representations of Words and Phrases and their Compositionality] (http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)